Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 ---------------------

-The I/O levels, I/O current, spike suppression, output slope control and pin capacitance for I²C-bus Hs-mode devices are given in Table 11.
+The I/O levels, I/O current, spike suppression, output slope control and pin capacitance for I²C-bus Hs-mode devices are given in [Table 11].
 The noise margin for HIGH and LOW levels on the bus lines are the same as specified for F/S-mode I²C-bus devices.
 [Figure 39] shows all timing parameters for the Hs-mode timing.
 The ‘normal’ START condition S does not exist in Hs-mode.
-Timing parameters for Address bits, R/W bit, Acknowledge bit and DATA bits are all the same.
+Timing parameters for Address bits, R/W̅̅ bit, Acknowledge bit and DATA bits are all the same.
 Only the rising edge of the first SCLH clock signal after an acknowledge bit has a larger value because the external R p has to pull up SCLH without the help of the internal current-source.
-The Hs-mode timing parameters for the bus lines are specified in Table 12.
+The Hs-mode timing parameters for the bus lines are specified in [Table 12].
 The minimum HIGH and LOW periods and the maximum rise and fall times of the SCLH clock signal determine the highest bit rate.
 With an internally generated SCLH signal with LOW and HIGH level periods of 200 ns and